 1 .
 Go Wild Garden Trends

 Over the past couple of years, gardeners are moving away from the more obviously designed spaces to embrace more naturalistic planting.
-This year, people are creating gardens with a wild and natural look.
-This year, people are creating gardens with a wild and natural look.
+This year, people are creating gardens with wild and natural looking foliage.
 For instance, adding tall Thuja Green Giant trees and palms is very trendy and provides a great purpose.
 They will enhance the privacy of your garden and encourage more wildlife.
-Gardeners are looking for different ways to bring wildlife into the garden, from hedgehogs and butterflies to insects and birds.
+Gardeners are looking for different ways to bring wildlife into the garden, from hedgehogs, bees and butterflies to insects and birds.
 Planting flowers like the Buddleja will attract butterflies to your garden.
-These add a beautiful splash of color, with their pink and purple plumes.
+These add a beautiful pop of color, with their pink and purple plumes.
 To bring hedgehogs into your garden, consider planting hedges to act as garden walls with cherry or beech rather than stone walls.

 2. LANDSCAPE DECOR GARDEN TRENDS

 There are plenty of ways to beautify your green spaces using Landscape Decor.
 Water features like bird fountains, ponds and birdbaths can become a focal point in your outdoor space, and attract more birds.
 There are many different types of birdbaths to choose from, for example, the pedestal birdbath.
 The pedestal birdbath has a quaint and classic design.
 These baths are raised high off the ground, protecting birds from predators.
 If you live in a cold climate a heated birdbath is the go-to-choice to attract birds all winter long You can also choose hanging birdbaths, which are usually attached to trees.
 These look pretty but are a little less grand than pedestal birdbaths.
 Other landscape decor options include statues or garden benches.